microsoft/hlsl-specs/proposals/0011-inline-spirv.md

 ### Capability and extension instructions

-Existing inline spir-v has attributes to indicate that a capability or extension is needed by a particular part of the code.
-There are examples above, and there is no reason to change it.
+Existing inline SPIR-V has attributes to indicate that a capability or extension is needed by a particular part of the code.
+There are examples above.
+This proposal will allows these attribute to be applied to an entry point.

 ## Detailed design